 There are a lot of fun things to do in Samara.
 Here are some recommendations.

-• Horseback riding: Take a horseback ride around Samara and go up the mountains or ride on the beach.
+- Horseback riding: Take a horseback ride to go up the mountains and/or ride on the beach.

-• Sunset Catamaran: Go on a catamaran cruise in the afternoon to snorkel and sail back under the sunset.
+- Sunset Catamaran: Go on a catamaran cruise in the afternoon to snorkel and sail back under the sunset.
+If you go in the morning, you can do a snorkel and dolphin watching tour.

-• Ziplining: Go on a beginner zipline with Wingnuts in Samara.
+- Ziplining: Go on a beginner zipline with Wingnuts Canopy in town.

-• Camaronal Wildlife Refuge: This wildlife refuge protects Camaronal beach, where many turtles in Costa Rica nest.
-The best time to visit is rainy season and you can take a night time turtle watching tour.
+- Camaronal Wildlife Refuge: This wildlife refuge protects Camaronal beach, where many turtles in Costa Rica nest.

 Day Trips from Samara